healeycodes/artisan-pixelation/README.md

 * The first argument should be an image.
 * `--resolution` is how many blocks you want to break the image into
-* `--density` is how little of the image you want to remain, higher is more destruction.
+* `--density` is how little of the image you want to remain - higher is more destruction.

 The resulting image will be saved as `combined.png`.
 You can use `Image.show()` for testing and a temporary image will be opened in a default program.
+See the [Pillow docs](https://pillow.readthedocs.io/en/5.2.x/) for more.
+Only tested with Python 3.5 and up.

 ### Examples